Mnarani ruins

 The Mnarani ruins are the remains of two mosques near Mnarani in Kilifi County, Kenya.
+Dating from the 15th century.

+Description

-Dating from the 15th century, the mosques are located on a bluff overlooking Kilifi Creek from the southern side.
+The remains of two mosques are located on a bluff overlooking Kilifi Creek from the southern side.
 The settlement at the site dates back to the 14th century, and the site also contains a number of tombs.

+People left this settlement in the early 17th century, supposedly due to a lack of fresh water and raids by neighbors.

+Access to the Mnarani ruins is subject to an entry ticket.

+Image gallery

+In popular culture

+The ruins of Mnarani are described in Andrei Gusev's novel “Невозвращенец” (“The Non-Returnee”), in the second part.